 Our lab focuses on this crosstalk to reveal mechanisms that mediate cancer survival/growth in distal organs.
 We are particularly interested in the metastatic outgrowth in the unique brain microenvironment.
-For example, astrocytes (the stromal cells that only exist in the brain) densely infiltrate into brain metastatic lesions.
-Notably, astrocytes have dual functions — killing and protecting - in the invaded cancer cells.
-We are taking a multidisciplinary approach, spanning molecular and biochemical analyses combined with sophisticated in vivo imaging, with the ultimate goal of dissecting the dynamic cancer cell-astrocyte interactions both temporally and spatially.
+For example, astrocytes (stromal cells that only exist in the brain) densely infiltrate into brain metastatic lesions.
+Notably, astrocytes have dual functions — killing and protecting, with respect to the invaded cancer cells.
+We are taking a multidisciplinary approach, spanning molecular and biochemical analyses combined with sophisticated in vivo imaging, with the goal of dissecting the dynamic cancer cell-astrocyte interactions both temporally and spatially.
 The mechanistic insights into the metastatic process will facilitate the development of more effective therapies.

 Metastasis presents a major threat to the lives of cancer patients.
 Brain metastasis is becoming a significant clinical problem and its incidence is rising.
-This is largely attributable to the fact that current therapies, which are effective in controlling extracranial metastasis that prolong patient survival, are ineffective in controlling metastatic disease of the brain.
+This is largely attributable to the fact that current therapies, which are effective in controlling extracranial metastasis and prolong patient survival, are ineffective in controlling metastatic disease of the brain.
 Our goal is to elucidate the underlying mechanisms that mediate metastasis and therapeutic resistance in the brain.